The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Introduction

-Label the $0$-cusps of $\overline{\mathcal{D}/\Gamma}^{BB}$ even, odd of type $1$ and odd of type $2$ (see Figure~\ref{pictureboundarybailyborel}).
-We observe that the boundary of $\overline{M}_{D_{1,6}}^\nu$ has a toroidal behavior in a neighborhood of the preimage of the even $0$-cusp, and is isomorphic to the Baily-Borel compactification in a neighborhood of the preimage of the odd $0$-cusp of type 2.
-Above the odd $0$-cusp of type $1$ the behavior of $\overline{M}_{D_{1,6}}^\nu$ is neither toroidal nor Baily-Borel.
-These considerations make us consider Looijenga's semitoric compactifications (see \cite{looijenga}), which generalize the Baily-Borel and toroidal compactifications in the case of type IV Hermitian symmetric domains.
-A semitoric compactification $\overline{\mathcal{D}/\Gamma}^\Sigma$ depends on a choice of combinatorial data $\Sigma$ called an admissible decomposition of the conical locus of $\mathcal{D}$ (see Definition~\ref{admissibledecompositionoftheconicallocusofd}).
-To construct $\Sigma$ in our case, for each $0$-cusp we consider the associated hyperbolic lattice, and we compute a fundamental domain for the discrete reflection group generated by the reflections with respect to the $(-1)$-vectors.
-The computation at the odd $0$-cusp of type $1$ in Section~\ref{vinberg'salgorithmattheodd0cuspoftype1} is noteworthy: Vinberg's algorithm produces in one step an infinite Coxeter diagram (this also happens in \cite{conway}).
-We obtain the following result. \begin{theorem} The admissible decomposition $\Sigma$ described in Definition~\ref{ourchoiceofadmissibledecomposition} produces a semitoric compactification $\overline{\mathcal{D}/\Gamma}^\Sigma$ birational to $\overline{M}_{D_{1,6}}^\nu$ and whose boundary strata are in bijection with the boundary strata of $\overline{M}_{D_{1,6}}^\nu$.
-This bijection preserves the dimensions of the strata and the intersections between them (see Theorem~\ref{bijectionstrataksbasemitoriccompactification}). \end{theorem} Motivated by these observations, we make the following conjecture, which will be object of further investigation. \begin{conjecture} The compactifications $\overline{M}_{D_{1,6}}^\nu$ and $\overline{\mathcal{D}/\Gamma}^\Sigma$ are isomorphic. \end{conjecture} The double nature, namely toroidal and Baily-Borel, of the boundary of the moduli space $\overline{M}_{D_{1,6}}^\nu$ produced by the theory of stable pairs is remarkable: it illustrates the behavior one should expect in general when considering compactifications by stable pairs (see also \cite[Remark 1.5]{alexeevthompson}).
+Let us take a closer look to the morphism $\overline{\mathbf{M}}\rightarrow\overline{\mathcal{D}/\Gamma}^*$.
+Oudompheng showed that the boundary of $\overline{\mathcal{D}/\Gamma}^*$ consists of three $0$-dimensional boundary components, called $0$-cusps, and two $1$-dimensional boundary components, called $1$-cusps.
+With reference to Figure~\ref{pictureboundarybailyborel}, we observe that the boundary of the KSBA compactification $\overline{\mathbf{M}}$ has a toroidal behavior in a neighborhood of the preimage of the even $0$-cusp, and is isomorphic to the Baily--Borel compactification in a neighborhood of the preimage of the odd $0$-cusp of type $2$.
+Above the middle odd $0$-cusp of type $1$ the behavior of $\overline{\mathbf{M}}$ is not toroidal or Baily--Borel.
+These considerations make us consider Looijenga's semitoric compactifications (see \cite{Loo03}), which generalize the Baily--Borel and toroidal compactifications in the case of type IV Hermitian symmetric domains.
+A semitoric compactification $(\overline{\mathcal{D}/\Gamma})_\Sigma$ depends on the choice of $\Sigma$, which is an admissible decomposition of the conical locus (see \S\ref{admissibledecompositionoftheconicallocusofd}).
+To construct $\Sigma$ in our case, for each $0$-cusp we consider the associated hyperbolic lattice, and we consider the subdivision of one connected component of $x^2>0$ given by the mirrors of the reflections with respect to the vectors of square $-1$.
+To study the stratification of $(\overline{\mathcal{D}/\Gamma})_\Sigma$ we compute a fundamental domain for the discrete reflection group generated by the reflections with respect to the $(-1)$-vectors.
+This calculation is not included in the current paper, but it can be found in \cite[\S8.6]{Sch17}.
+The next theorem gives a set-theoretic comparison of the boundaries of $\overline{\mathbf{M}}$ and $(\overline{\mathcal{D}/\Gamma})_\Sigma$.